muhammad-hari/muhammad-hari/README.md

 # Hi, Nice to see you! <img src="https://raw.githubusercontent.com/muhammad-hari/muhammad-hari/master/cool.gif" width="30px">

 I'm <b>Hari</b> a Full Stack Developer which focuses on .NET/Core.
-Currently working as a web programmer Senior Associate at Syntech (RDS Group).
+Currently working as a Senior Full Stack Developer at Syntech (RDS Group).
 I have experienced in .NET Development using C#, ASP.NET.
 I also have experienced in Angular.

 ## &#x270d; Blog & Writing